lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In software development, it's easy to overcomplicate things.
 Always strive for clarity and maintainability in your code.
 Write simple functions, use descriptive variable names, and avoid premature optimization.
 Remember, the code you write today might be read, understood, and modified by others tomorrow, or even by yourself months later."

 This quote reminds us that simplicity should be a guiding principle when writing code, as it leads to more robust, scalable, and maintainable software systems.
 It's not about minimizing lines of code, but rather maximizing readability and understandability, which are key attributes of high-quality code.

+# 2024-01-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and deadlines, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute scrambling and stress.
+Break down projects into smaller, manageable tasks and allocate time for each one.
+Using a planning tool, such as Trello or Asana, can help keep you organized and on track.
+Remember to update your plan as tasks are completed or changed, to ensure you stay flexible and adaptable.